serafinayu/RotMG-Seasonal-Loot/README.md

 Context: I wanted a better way to visually log all the special loot I got over the season since RotMG only provides so much seasonal vault space.
-I plan to make this a web app using Firebase to store all item info.

 Packages installed:
 `npm i express` - Express.js framework for building RESTful API